-We are pleased to announce a concert series for 2018 at St. John the Evangelist Episcopal Church.
-The programs are planned for the first Sunday of the month for the fall season (October, November, December) and again for spring (March, April, May).
-The concerts are free to the public with refreshments following, and any donations will be given to the artists.
+We are pleased to announce a concert series for 2019 at St. John the Evangelist Episcopal Church.
+The programs are planned for the first Sunday of the month for the fall season (October, November) and again for spring (March, April).
+The concerts are free to the public with refreshments following, and any donations will be given to the Pastor’s Discretionary Fund.
 The concerts are underwritten through the generosity of Ed and Ellie Tom.

 Oblates of Blues

 Hailing from Notre Dame, the Oblates of Blues are known to offer up a intellectually smokin' mix of Chicago-style Blues with a shot of South Bend soul.
 Around since the beginning of time, the band has been composed of faculty, post-doctoral scholars, under-and-graduate students, and Notre Dame graduates who are devotees of both Theology and the Blues.
 Since their debut at Legends in 2000, the Oblates have exploded onto the local blues scene, playing shows ranging from the legendary Midway Tavern to Notre Dame's new Irish Green as well as at community events in South Bend, Mishawaka, and St. Joe's.